 218 See, e.g., Tweedy, Has Federal Indian Law Finally Arrived, supra note 29, at 757 n.95 and associated text (discussing McGirt v.
-Oklahoma, 591 U.S. 894 (2020)); see also 1 COHEN'S HANDBOOK OF FEDERAL INDIAN LAW § 6.03[1][a] ("The United States Constitution ... vests exclusive legislative authority over Indian affairs in the federal government.").
+Oklahoma, 591 U.S. 894 (2020)); see also 1 COHEN'S HANDBOOK OF FEDERAL INDIAN LAW § 6.03[1][a] ("The United States Constitution . . . vests exclusive legislative authority over Indian affairs in the federal government.").
 Notably, even with ICWA in place, there are considerable barriers to Native parents' judicial enforcement of their rights under ICWA and their related constitutional rights to due process and to Tribes' enforcement of their rights under the ICWA.
 See, e.g., Oglala Sioux Tribe v.
 Fleming, 904 F.3d 603 (8th Cir.
 2018) (Tribes' and individual parents' § 1983 claims held to be barred by Younger abstention); see generally Sullivan & Walters, supra note 144.
-It is ironic that a state and non-Native individuals were able to litigate many of their claims as to the ICWA's invalidity in the United States Supreme Court, whereas Tribes and individual parents were not able to litigate their claims as to South Dakota state courts' egregious violations of ICWA that the Fleming litigants had endured, see Oglala Sioux Tribe v.
+It is ironic that a state and non-Native individuals were able to litigate many of their claims as to the ICWA's invalidity in the United States Supreme Court, whereas Tribes and individual parents were not able to litigate their claims as to South Dakota state courts' egregious violations of ICWA in federal court due to an abstention doctrine.
+For more detail on the gross violations of ICWA that the Fleming litigants had endured, see Oglala Sioux Tribe v.
 Van Hunnik, 100 F. Supp.
 3d 749 (D.S.D.
 2015), rev'd on other grounds Oglala Sioux Tribe v.
 Fleming, 904 F.3d 603 (8th Cir.
 2018).

-would appear to contravene the plenary power doctrine for the Court to hold that only the federal courts may protect the constitutional rights of Indian parents, Indian children, and their Tribes,221 despite the Court's cursory attempt in New York to distinguish the treaty rights case discussed here on the basis that it involved the actions of federal courts, not Congress.222 Additionally, because neither federally-protected Tribal rights nor those of individual Native Americans were at issue in New York, the Court's passing reference to those rights in that case was dicta.
+children, and their Tribes,221 despite the Court's cursory attempt in New York to distinguish the treaty rights case discussed here on the basis that it involved the actions of federal courts, not Congress.222 Additionally, because neither federally-protected Tribal rights nor those of individual Native Americans were at issue in New York, the Court's passing reference to those rights in that case was dicta.
 Finally, even with ICWA in place, Tribes and individual Native American parents have struggled-and have often been unable-to protect their rights.223 These difficulties underscore the need for strong legislation like ICWA because it can only be assumed that, without ICWA or a comparable federal statute, the situation in many states would be even more dire.224

-As mentioned, Public Law 280 is the second example of federal legislation commandeering state executive officials in the Indian law context-under the statute, state and local police, probation officers, parole officers, prison guards, prosecutors, defense attorneys, and courts are all commandeered with respect to on-reservation crimes.225 Through Section 2 of Public Law 280, the
+As mentioned, Public Law 280 is the second example of federal legislation commandeering state executive officials in the Indian law context under the statute, state and local police, probation officers, parole officers, prison guards, prosecutors, defense attorneys, and courts are all commandeered with respect to on-reservation crimes.225 Through Section 2 of Public Law 280, the